jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>image</b></td>
         <td>string</td>
-        <td>The image name to use for crunchy-postgres-exporter containers.
+        <td>The image name to use for highgo-ivory-exporter containers.
 The image may also be set using the RELATED_IMAGE_PGEXPORTER environment variable.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecmonitoringpgmonitorexporterresources">resources</a></b></td>
         <td>object</td>
-        <td>Changing this value causes PostgreSQL and the exporter to restart.
+        <td>Changing this value causes IvorySQL and the exporter to restart.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers</td>
         <td>false</td>
       </tr></tbody>
 </table>